oleg578/shopifyin-parser/README.md

 # shopifyin-parser
-parse collections and metafields from ftp supplier
+parse shopify collections and metafields from ftp supplier